 Key Points:

 - Mind and emotions play a key role in health.
-Research in psychoneuroimmunology, neuroplasticity, epigenetics, and the placebo effect are beginning to elicit the many ways in which mind and body interconnect.
+Research in psychoneuroimmunology, neuroplasticity, epigenetics, and the placebo effect are providing insights into the many ways in which mind and body interconnect.

 - Using a combination of practices to elicit the relaxation response can be extremely beneficial.